 - Exploratory models – This is where people explore hypotheses, but the model or its output are not used in production.
 Use cases include exploring potential production models, analysis for some identifying business opportunities, etc. We are explicitly not placing any restrictions on frameworks here.

 These brought out the following requirements for the ML Platform:

-- Standardizing ML frameworks: Given the number of ML frameworks available, for example LightGBM, XGBoost, PyTorch, Tensorflow, it is hard to develop expertise within a company on many of them.
-So there is a need to standardize on a minimal set of frameworks which covers the breadth of use-cases that are typically encountered in DoorDash.
+- Standardizing ML frameworks: Given the number of ML frameworks available, for example LightGBM, XGBoost, PyTorch, Tensorflow, it is hard to develop expertise within a company for many of them.
+So there is a need to standardize on a minimal set of frameworks which covers the breadth of use-cases that are typically encountered at DoorDash.

 - Model lifecycle: Support for end to end model life-cycle consisting of hypothesizing improvements, training the model, preserving the training scripts, offline evaluation, online shadow testing (making predictions online for the sole purpose of evaluation), A/B testing and finally shipping the model.

 - Features: There are two kinds of features we use.
 One kind is request level features, which capture request-specific information, for example the number of items in an order, request time etc. The second kind is environmental features which capture the environment under which DoorDash is operating.
 For example, average wait times in a store, number of orders in the last 30 mins in a store, numbers of orders from a customer in the last 3 months, etc. Environmental features are common across all requests.
 We need a good way to compute and store environmental features.